e-caste/dsdbt-homework/HW3/Homework3_Castelli_Enrico_s280124.md

 | `EXCEPTION_LOG` | <img src="Screenshot 2020-12-06 at 18.36.00.png" alt="Screenshot 2020-12-06 at 18.36.00" style="zoom:50%;" /> |
 | `CELL`          | <img src="Screenshot 2020-12-06 at 18.33.46.png" alt="Screenshot 2020-12-06 at 18.33.46" style="zoom:50%;" /> |
 | `TELEPHONE`     | <img src="Screenshot 2020-12-06 at 18.34.28.png" alt="Screenshot 2020-12-06 at 18.34.28" style="zoom:50%;" /> |

+We notice how initiating the fourth call triggers an exception to be recorded and does not allow the fourth phone to become active.